The Wall – Song By Song

 Rerecorded for the film, there are a couple of excellent, longer versions to be found for “Bring The Boys Back Home”.

-The search for a long version of Comfortably Numb with extended guitar solo and how the track almost wasn’t on Pink Floyd The Wall.
+A long version of Comfortably Numb with extended guitar solo is the holy grail of The Wall’s missing parts.
+Here’s where to find extended versions of the song and how this classic track almost wasn’t on Pink Floyd The Wall.

 An entire verse was cut from “The Show Must Go On”.
-People at the shows got to hear it years before was finally released on the The Wall live album.
+For years, only people who saw The Wall Live shows got to hear it.
+The missing verse was finally released.
+Here’s where fo find it.

 This side 4 cut “In The Flesh” is a reprise of the album’s opening track.
 Much of what was cut from the first part was also cut from this track as well.